fdocr/turrialba-gem/README.md

 user = client.user(360962402) # Fetches a user by uid
 ```

+By default, the server authenticates requests using a `X-AUTH-TOKEN` header.
+Defaults are set for server url (`localhost:3000`) and auth token (`hashlol`).
+A custom server url will need to be set using `TURRIALBA_URL` ENV variable.
+You can initialize the Client with a custom auth token.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.